mscrm-addons.com logomscrm-addons.com logo

 [Dynamics365ServerURL]/webresources/ptm_general/applicationuser/CreateAppUser.html]

-What to do when no Azure Active Directory administrator account is available
+What should I do if there is no Azure Active Directory administrator account is available?

-If you do not have an Azure Active Directory administrator account available, you can use this URL and ask your admin to consent.
-Once done, repeat the steps.
+If you do not have an Azure Active Directory administrator account available, you can ask your admin to consent by having them open the following link:

 https://login.microsoftonline.com/[AAD TenantId]/adminconsent?client_id=7b92eea5-1022-406b-b750-3325713c916e&state=appuser&redirect_uri=https://graphapi.mscrm-addons.com

-Your Administrator only has to replace the placeholder [AAD TenantId] with the actual ID of your AAD Tenant or with the domain name of the tenant.
-Once done, you will be redirected to our the mscrm-addons.com website and if this page shows “The enable process has been successful”, go back to the AttachmentExtractor dialog.
+Your administrator must replace the placeholder [AAD TenantId] with the actual ID of your AAD Tenant or with the domain name of the tenant.
+Once done, you will be redirected to our mscrm-addons.com website.
+If the page displays “The enable process has been successful,” return to the DocumentsCorePack dialog.

 Please note: You can find all the relevant information here.